Learn our story, from the beginning and into the future.

 In early 2015, realizing our need to offer expanded cremation options, we moved our crematory into a much larger facility in the Matthews area and Simply Cremations of Charlotte became a reality.
-Simply Cremations of Charlotte is a state of the art cremation facility with a private family viewing room.
+Simply Cremations of Charlotte is a state-of-the-art cremation facility with a private family viewing room.
 At Simply Cremations our goal is to provide the highest quality of service to families desiring direct cremation.
-Our staff will meet families, process necessary paperwork, and offer options such as urns, stationery and jewelery.
+Our staff will meet families, process necessary paperwork, and offer options such as urns, stationery and jewelry.

 Who We Are